Expunge a Felony Conviction or Suspended Sentence

 An Oklahoma pardon takes 8 to 10 months to complete and requires you to fill out a 22 page packet.
 After you submi your packet to the Oklahoma Pardon and Parole Board, the Board visits your home and then you appear before the Board at a meeting.
 At the meeting, you have two minutes to explain why you want a pardon and to allow the Board to question you.
 At the end of the meeting, the Board votes to recommend or deny a recommendation for a pardon.
 If you receive a recommendation for a pardon, the Governor of Oklahoma either grants or denies the recommendation.
 If the Board declines to recommend you for a pardon, you can reapply one year after the denial.

-How Do You Fill Out The Oklahoma Pardon and Parole Board Application Packet?
+How Do I Fill Out The Oklahoma Pardon and Parole Board Application Packet?

 The pardon packet asks about your personal history, what happened in your criminal case, and other personal information.
 Our lawyers sit with you one-on-one to draft your pardon application with you.
 We help explain your story in a way to capture the eye of each Pardon and Parole Board member, as a result, you are easier to remember.
 Each member of the Oklahoma Pardon and Parole Board has to read an incredible amount of applications each month, which is why we do everything we can to make your packet easy to read and memorable.
 Because the Board reads so many packets, standing out is important.